microsoft/BotFramework-WebChat/samples/01.getting-started/l.sharepoint-web-part/README.md

 ### Preparation

-We are hosting the development environment in Docker to enable cloud development.
+We are hosting SPFx in Docker to enable cloud development.
 The `Dockerfile` will do the followings to prepare the development environment:

 1. Download [`gulp@4`](https://npmjs.com/package/gulp), [`yo` (Yeoman)](https://yeoman.io/), and [`@microsoft/generator-sharepoint` (SharePoint scaffold)](https://npmjs.com/package/@microsoft/generator-sharepoint)
 1. Create a new user account `spfx` (requirement of Yeoman when running under Docker)